svin24/svin24.github.io/content/blog/Anti-Wayland-horseshit.md

 anymore.
 I've tried appealing to reason and rationally debunking each lie that some Wayland detractor flavor-of-the-week is touting to tow the party line, but it didn't work.
 So my new approach is "fuck you".
 None of the Wayland detractors have a clue.
-They don't understand Wayland, they don't understand X11, then don't understand Linux graphics or OpenGL or Vulkan or anything else in the stack.
+They don't understand Wayland, they don't understand X11, they don't understand Linux graphics or OpenGL or Vulkan or anything else in the stack.
 They don't even understand what it's like to use Wayland, because at most they might have spent 5 minutes installing it, realized that something was